-- Two out of three full-time students required needs-based government grants to fund their studies
+- Two out of three full-time students require needs-based government grants to fund their studies

-- One in four of those who leave Seneca before completing their program cite financial difficulties as a primary factor
+- One in four of those who leave Seneca before completing their program cites financial difficulties as a primary factor

-- One in ten students expect to work more than 20 hours per week to make ends meet
+- One in 10 students expects to work more than 20 hours per week to make ends meet

-- More than one third of Seneca students care for dependents
+- More than a third of Seneca students care for dependents

 The Impact of Your Donations

-- The Campaign for Students endowment is growing with a value of over half a million dollars
+- The Campaign for Students endowment is growing with a value of more than $600,000

-- 35 students will receive the Campaign for Students bursary this year alone
+- 42 students will receive the Campaign for Students bursary this year

 - Almost 1,000 awards, scholarships and bursaries were distributed to deserving students last year thanks to the generosity of Seneca donors